Suganthan96/CryptoTasks/src/Readme.md

-# CryptoTasks Agent & Chat System
+# Cryptolance Agent & Chat System

 This project is a multi-agent platform for scouting freelancers, sending project proposals, and enabling real-time chat between clients and freelancers.
 It uses Next.js (frontend), FastAPI (backend), and Supabase (for real-time chat and message storage).